snowsvex/snowsvex/README.md

 ### Dev Mode

 Working with multiple output files in Snowpack causes some interesting path issues when in dev mode.
 We circumvent this by adding a very _very_ basic router to your source code.
 So when you slam down that `yarn dev` command, don't freak out when the `src/dev-runtime.js` file appears.
-This file is generated using your `pagesDirs` configuration.
+This file is generated using your `directories` configuration.

 Need a new directory to watch and generate pages from?
-Add it to your `snowsvex.config.js` > `pagesDirs` config and rerun `yarn dev`
+Add it to your `snowsvex.config.js` > `directories` config and rerun `yarn dev`

 ## TODO